The SO(3) monopole cobordism and superconformal simple type: Preliminaries

 By \cite[Section 3.2]{FL2a}, the subspace of zero-section points is a manifold with a natural smooth structure diffeomorphic to the moduli space of anti-self-dual connections on $\su(E)$ which we denote, following the notation of \cite{KMStructure}, by $M^w_\ka$ where $\ka=-p_1(\ft)/4$ and $w=c_1(E)$.

-By \cite[Lemma 2.17]{FL2a}, the subspace of reducible points where $A$ is reducible with respect to a splitting $V=(W\otimes L_1)\oplus (W\otimes L_2)$ is a manifold, $M_\fs$, which is compactly cobordant to the moduli space of Seiberg-Witten monopoles associated with the \spinc structure $\fs$ where $c_1(\fs)=c_1(W^+\otimes L_1)$.
+By \cite[Lemma 2.17]{FL2a}, the subspace of reducible points where $A$ is reducible with respect to a splitting $E= L_1\oplus L_2$ is a manifold, $M_\fs$, which is compactly cobordant to the moduli space of Seiberg--Witten monopoles associated with the \spinc structure $\fs$ where $c_1(\fs)=c_1(W^+\otimes L_1)$.
 By \cite[Lemma 3.32]{FL2b}, the possible splittings of $\ft$ are given by

 Hence, the subspace of reducible points is

 We define

 We recall the